The Kanuri ethnic nationality is a renowned ethnic nationality. A people with regal consciousness

 Kanuri has three tones: high, low, and falling.
 It has an extensive system of consonant weakening (for example, sa- "they" + -buma "have eaten" → za-wuna "they have eaten"

 And, the minimum dowry in Kanuri marriage is a quarter of a dinar.
-So if a dinar costs N10,000 , the dowry will be about N2,500, which could be said to be cheap.
+So if a dinar costs N10,000 , the dowry will be about N2,500, which can be said to be cheap.

 Furthermore, when the Kanuri groom’s family comes with gifts to the bride-to-be, they come along too with many items for the bride’s mother, aunt(s), uncle(s), sister(s), grandfather(s) and mother(s).